CopernicaMarketingSoftware/Documentation/Yothalot/about.md

 # About Yothalot

-Yothalot was built by Copernica BV in Amsterdam.
-We are a leading Dutch provider of Email Marketing solutions, and we tried to setup a Hadoop cluster to process our logs.
-However we like things to be simple, and got annoyed by a number of things:
+Yothalot is maintained by Copernica BV in Amsterdam, a leading Dutch provider of Email Marketing solutions.

+## Why Yothalot?

+The Yothalot project was started after we were fed up with the complexity of Hadoop and the realization that a map/reduce server is essentially a very simple process that just processes incoming jobs and distributes them over a group of servers.
+We already had all the tools and libraries in house to create such a server.

+But why were we fed up with Hadoop in the first place, you might wonder.
+Well, here at Copernica we try to keep things simple and we don't want to make things more complicated than strictly necessary.
+When we worked with Hadoop, we however were constantly annoyed by a couple of things:

 - The special-purpose HDFS file system
 - The Java API (and lousy API's in other languages)